What is a software development kit (SDK)?

 While an SDK and an API are related, they serve different purposes.
 An SDK is used to create applications for a specific platform or programming language.
 An SDK typically includes an API, but it also includes other resources like documentation, sample code, and development tools.

 On the other hand, an API is a set of protocols, routines, and tools that specify how software components should interact with each other.
 An API provides a way for developers to access specific features or services of a system or application.
 APIs can be used to communicate with software libraries, web services, and operating systems.

 A mobile SDK is typically integrated into the app by a developer.
 The SDK code can be added to the app directly.
 Throughout the development process, the developer may use debugging tools and testing frameworks provided in the kit to ensure that their code is working correctly.

 SDKs and Adjust

-Adjust’s SDK hosts a ton of features which stand out from the pack.
-For starters, you only have to install one to begin tracking.
-The installation process is quick and functions on whatever platform or framework you have.
+Adjust’s open-source mobile SDK hosts a ton of features which stand out from the rest.
+For starters, you only have to integrate one SDK to begin tracking.
+The integration process is quick and functions on whatever platform or framework you have.

 We support SDKs for multiple platforms, including an Android SDK, Windows SDK, and an iOS SDK!
 With the Adjust SDK integrated, you unlock conversion tracking, session analysis, and standard usage KPIs – all in about five minutes.

 We work hard to minimize the size of our SDK, ensuring that it won’t take up much space on your app.
 Although the size of the Adjust SDK will vary depending on your integration, you can expect it to add around 50-60 kb to an Android app and between 600 kb (through CocoaPods) and 2,600 kb (through Carthage) to an iOS app.